JamalMays6/Suspected-Data-Exfiltration/README.md

 # 🕵️ Suspected Data Exfiltration
 ## Suspicious Insider Activity: John Doe Data Exfiltration Risk

-In this investigation, we respond to a potential insider threat involving a disgruntled employee, John Doe, who was recently placed on a performance improvement plan (PIP).
+In this investigation, I respond to a potential insider threat involving a disgruntled employee, John Doe, who was recently placed on a performance improvement plan (PIP).
 The security team suspects that John, who has administrative access to his corporate Windows device (`r3dant-ls-lab6`), may be attempting to exfiltrate proprietary information before resigning.

 _**Inception State:**_ John is actively using his device.
 No official indicators of compromise yet, but behavior concerns have triggered a proactive hunt.
 The system is live, and no data loss has been confirmed.